roman-oberenkowski/smartcards/LabTpmWin.md

 1. Try to login again, but provide incorrect pin as many times as possible (simulating a brute-force attack)
 1. How many tries did it take you to block Windows hello?
 1. How you can reset the retry counter?
-1. <TPM lockout, screenshot>
+1. `TPM lockout, screenshot HERE`
-1. Did user's Windows account login by PIN also got blocked?
+1. Did user's Windows account login by PIN also got blocked? (shortcut: WIN+L)
 ## TPM virtual smartcard
 Note: TPM virtual smartcard is NOT connected with Win Hello
 1. Open device manager (shortcut: WIN+X, M) look for 'Smart Card readers' are there any?